A Unix command is built from a command name and optionally one or more command line arguments. Arguments can be either flags or data.

 Try the following commands:

-shell-prompt: ls shell-prompt: ls -al shell-prompt: ls /etc shell-prompt: ls -al /etc shell-prompt: mkdir 'My Programs' shell-prompt: ls My Programs shell-prompt: ls "My Programs"
+shell-prompt: ls shell-prompt: ls -al shell-prompt: ls /etc shell-prompt: ls -al /etc shell-prompt: mkdir My Programs shell-prompt: ls shell-prompt: rmdir My shell-prompt: rmdir Programs shell-prompt: mkdir 'My Programs' shell-prompt: ls shell-prompt: ls My Programs shell-prompt: ls "My Programs"

 What are the three major components of a Unix command?

 What are the two sources of the command name?

 How do we know whether an argument is a flag or data?